How It Began

 Finding a home

-Now the ministry is based at Mayfield Farm House of Prayer and Retreat Centre in East Leeds.
-Our ‘Shalom’ group meets weekly to pray, listen, read the Bible and ask God’s blessing on the work of our hands – not just knitting and crochet but other things like growing stuff, gardening, cooking, sewing, woodwork and hospitality.
+For a time the ministry was based at Mayfield Farm House of Prayer and Retreat Centre in East Leeds.
+Our ‘Shalom’ group met weekly to pray, listen, read the Bible and ask God’s blessing on the work of our hands – not just knitting and crochet but other things like growing stuff, gardening, cooking, sewing, woodwork and hospitality.
+During Covid restrictions, and since Mayfield changed hands, we have continued to meet via Zoom.

 Much used prayer blanket which lives in the prayer room at Mayfield Farm.
 Each square contains Christian symbolism, and the wavy border pattern denotes God’s never ending love for us.